jvc84/musikcube-waves/README.md

 ```
 Usage:

-  python /path/to/wayves/wayves.py [--off <OPTION>] [--inactive <OPTION>] [--active <OPTION>] [--palyer PLAYER]
+  python /path/to/wayves/wayves.py [--off <OPTION>] [--inactive <OPTION>] [--active <OPTION>] [--player PLAYER]

-Animation flags:
+Animation flags:j

   -h, --help                  -    displays this help end exit
   -p, --player <PLAYER>        -    player whit activity will be represented by this module
 (Unnecessary if all other flag have same value.
 You can get names of active players by command 'playerctl -l')
-  -o, --off  <OPTION>          -    scripts, that plays whe soundcube is down. 'cat' by default
+  -o, --off  <OPTION>          -    scripts, that shows whe player is down. 'cat' by default
-  -i, --inactive   <OPTION>    -    scripts, that plays when soundcube is up, but music is on pause. 'splash' by default
+  -i, --inactive   <OPTION>    -    scripts, that shows when player is up, but music is on pause. 'splash' by default
-  -a, --active  <OPTION>       -    scripts, that plays whe soundcube is up, and music is playing. 'cava' by default
+  -a, --active  <OPTION>       -    scripts, that shows whe player is up, and music is playing. 'cava' by default

 Options: